beginning of content

 How is fluid retention treated?

-Salt in your diet can increase your fluid retention.
+Reducing the amount of salt in your diet can help reduce fluid retention.
 Talk to your doctor about how much salt you eat.
+They may recommend a low-salt diet.

 Some people need medicines called diuretics.
-These medicines help their body get rid of excess fluid via your urine (pee).
-Some people need to change the medicines they are taking after talking to their doctor.
+These medicines help your body get rid of excess fluid via your urine (wee).

-Your doctor may recommend that you wear compression clothes, such as socks.
+Your doctor may also recommend that you wear compression socks or stockings.

 Resources and support